PeggyJV/steward/docs/04-GeneratingCertificates.md

 6. Test Steward with your certificate

-A temporary test client certificate can be used verify your steward process is connectable from the network.
-The test certificate MUST BE REMOVED prior to running in production.
+A temporary test client CA can be used verify your steward process is connectable from the network.
+The test client CA MUST BE REMOVED prior to running in production.

-The test certificate is included in this repo at:
+The test client CA is included in this repo at:
 ```
 integration_tests/tls/client/test_client_ca.crt
 ```